AI-Hypercomputer/JetStream/README.md

-# JetStream - A throughput and memory optimized engine for LLM inference on TPUs
+# JetStream is a throughput and memory optimized engine for LLM inference on XLA devices, starting with TPUs (and GPUs in future -- PRs welcome).

 ## About

-JetStream is a fast library for LLM inference and serving on TPUs.
+JetStream is a fast library for LLM inference and serving on TPUs (and GPUs in future -- PRs welcome).

 ## Getting Started